1100011Dawg/Obsidian_Dawson/School/IB Business/Unite 4.5(22-2-07).md

 	- can use when their is imperfect competition, prevention of resales,and eleticity of demand

 -   **Predatory**:
-	- Goods offered at a very low price point, with the intention of driving out competition()
+	- Goods offered at a very low price point, with the intention of driving out competition(airlines)
-	- Adv:
+	- Allows for monopolies
-	- Disadv:
+	- Can get sued
-	- When best to use:
-	- Example in real life:
+	- Best used when you hae the govener in your paycheck